Market insights

 Yet, because today’s corporate balance sheets, particularly in tech, are anchored by immense liquidity rather than fragile bank debt, the threat is more likely to manifest as a painful valuation adjustment and slower growth than a systemic shutdown.

-The boom in AI expenditure is effectively a private‑sector fiscal stimulus and goes some way to explaining the apparent resilience of markets and economies throughout a series of geopolitical and policy‑driven shocks.
+The boom in AI expenditure is effectively a private‑sector fiscal stimulus.
+It goes some way to explaining the apparent resilience of markets and economies throughout a series of geopolitical and policy‑driven shocks.

 And what if AI ultimately disappoints?
-Keynes’ famous thought experiment showed that even paying one group of unemployed men to dig a hole and another to fill it in again resulted in a net economic gain through the multiplier effect.
-On that basis, the short‑term activity involved in building data centres and chip fabs will boost the global economy even if the long‑term returns fall short of today’s hopes.
+I’m reminded of Keynes’ thought experiment where he showed that paying one group of unemployed men (it was before women were expected to wield a shovel) to dig a hole and another to fill it in again resulted in a net economic gain (through things like the multiplier effect), even though the activity itself was pointless.
+On that basis, in the short-term all the activity involved in building data-centres and chip fabs will boost the global economy even if in the long-term it all ends in disappointment.

 There was one lesson that sadly failed to stick.
 At the end of every day in the shed, the last fifteen minutes were spent tidying and sweeping up.
 As anyone who has seen my desk will attest, that’s not a habit I developed.